coqui-ai/TTS/docs/source/training_a_model.md

     $ tensorboard --logdir=<path to your training directory>
     ```

-6. Check the logs and the Tensorboard and monitor the training.
+6. Monitor the training process.

-    On the terminal and Tensorboard, you can monitor the losses and their changes over time.
+    On the terminal and Tensorboard, you can monitor the progress of your model.
 Also Tensorboard provides certain figures and sample outputs.

-    Note that different models have different metrics, visuals and outputs to be displayed.
+    Note that different models have different metrics, visuals and outputs.

     You should also check the [FAQ page](https://github.com/coqui-ai/TTS/wiki/FAQ) for common problems and solutions
     that occur in a training.